Programs: Les Centres GHESKIO

 See more in the GHESKIO Photo Gallery.

-The Clinton Bush Haiti Fund’s $908,700 grant to GHESKIO supported the socioeconomic needs of the GHESKIO residents through a multi-faceted approach that included lifesaving activities – including cholera treatment and prevention – and livelihood promotion activities that included basic education, vocational training, and access to microcredit.
+The second grant supported the socioeconomic needs of GHESKIO residents through a multi-faceted approach that included livelihood promotion activities such as education, vocational training, and access to microcredit.
+It also allowed GHESKIO to conduct lifesaving activities, including cholera treatment and prevention.

 Why We Invested in Les Centres GHESKIO